up

 • To support the physical development objectives incorporated in approved County plans, especially land use master plans as controlled by the County's General Plan, growth policy, and Adequate Public Facilities Ordinance.

-• To assure the availability of public improvements to provide opportunities to accommodate and attract private development consistent with approved developmental objectives.
+• To assure the availability of public improvements to provide site opportunities to accommodate and attract private development consistent with approved developmental objectives.

 • To improve financial planning by comparing needs with resources, estimating future bond issues, plus debt service and other current revenue needs, and, thus, identifying future operating budget, tax rate, and debt capacity implications.